 Connectivity benefits play an important part in maintain and expanding the functionality of the transportation system, providing or supporting alternative travel choices, including both diverging paths and multiple travel routes.
 Projects are given points based on the scale of the transportation project's service area.
+MS Gulf Coast mobility corridors are important routes that carry most of the region's longer distance trips from city to city that access major employment, regional shopping and large medical facilities.
+Localized corridors support shorter trips from one end of a city to the other such as Pass Road in Gulfport and Biloxi or Old Spanish Trail in Gautier.

 The project is intended to service a specific land use.
-(Score: 0) The project is on a strip or corridor is not on a mobility corridor.
+(Score: 0) The project is on a localized corridor (not on a mobility corridor).
 (Score: 3) The project improves a mobility corridor.
 (Score: 5)